colinlmcdonald/salty/README.md

 It's therefore better to take a smaller or simpler approach, and nail it, than to toss in everything and the kitchen sink in a less-than-quality way.

+Also, you should feel free to change anything and everything about the data model, views, routes, and so on -- just remember that this is "already in production", so have a migration strategy in mind, even if you don't implement it.

 ## Collaboration Station

 Turns out that shapers sometimes collaborate on a new shape, but our data model